Sharcoux/rn-css/README.md

 const style = cssToRNStyle('width: 2em; margin: 10%;', { em: React.useContext(FontSizeContext), width: 100, height: 100 })
 const { width: 32, marginTop: 10, marginLeft: 10, marginRight: 10, marginBottom: 10 } = style
 ```

+If you want to use this feature in a non react project, you can use `import { cssToRNStyle } from 'rn-css/cssToRN'`.

 ---